The 7 product dimensions (by Ellen Gottesdiener) help to think to discover product options and create pieces of value.

 There exists an INVEST acronym to help to make sure user stories are well-specified:

-You can use the 7 product dimensions to slice for value when creating user stories.
+When creating user stories, you can use the 7 product dimensions to slice for value.

 Getting to value is a collaborative work of the product owner and the product development team.

-Look holistically at the product requirements across the 7 dimensions, engage stakeholders holistically.
+Look holistically at the product requirements across the seven dimensions engage stakeholders holistically.

-Successful agile teams think as product partners together with the customer, business owners, and technology.
+Successful agile teams think of product partners with the customer, business owners, and technology.

-Statistics show that 2/3rd of features delivered are not used by the end-user: avoid building useless features – therefore engage with all stakeholders throughout the full product development lifecycle.
+Statistics show that the end-user does not use 2/3rd of the features delivered: avoid building useless features – therefore engage with all stakeholders throughout the entire product development lifecycle.

-The user never knows what he/she wants until he/she sees a working piece of the product.
+The user never knows what they want until they see a working piece of the product.

 How to use the 7 product dimensions?